helmedeiros/blog/content/en/posts/2011-06-30-songdoro-music-focus-flow.md

 seo_follow: null
 seo_noindex: null
 categories:
   - Events
   - Agile
 tags:
   - agilebrazil2011
   - pomodoro
   - productivity
   - songdoro
   - focus
-subtitle: Experiences and learnings from technology events
+subtitle: Revolutionize focus with musical productivity—discover how Songdoro transforms Pomodoro cycles into energizing playlists that create shared rhythms and unstoppable flow states
 ---

 Right after our lightning talk on retention and knowledge transfer, I joined **Daniel Wildt** for a second session.
 This time, we were tuning into something less visible but incredibly important — **focus, energy, and the rhythm of productivity**.